The-Funding-Cooperative-DAO/Merkle-Airdrop-Site/generator/README.md

 npm run start
 ```

-Outputs a `merkle.json`, in the following format:
+Outputs a `merkle.json`, in the following format,
+Copy "root" to Merkle Smart contract and update for each airdrop:

 ```json
 {